Ram Swarup: Life

 Ram Swarup was born in 1920 to a banker father in Sonipat, now a part of the state of Haryana in the Garg gotra of the merchant Agrawal caste.
 He graduated with a degree in economics from Delhi University in 1941.
 He started the Changer's Club in 1944, members of which included Lakshmi Chand Jain, Raj Krishna, Girilal Jain and Sita Ram Goel.
 In 1948–49, he worked for Mahatma Gandhi's disciple Mira Behn (Madeleine Slade).

-Swarup wrote a book on the Communist party that was published under an assumed name.
+Swarup wrote a book on the Communist Party that was published under an assumed name.
 In 1949, he founded the Society for the Defence of Freedom in Asia.
 The Society published books, reviewed in the West, that criticised both the Presidium of the Supreme Soviet-mouthpiece Izvestia as well as Pravda, another mouthpiece for that same foreign power's Communist Party.
 The Society for the Defence of Freedom in Asia ceased operations in 1955.
 His early book Gandhism and Communism from around this time had some influence among American policymakers and members of Congress.
 Swarup also wrote for mainstream Indian weeklies and dailies, like the Telegraph, The Times of India, Indian Express, Observer of Business and Politics, Hindustan Times and Hinduism Today.

-In 1982, Swarup founded the Hindutva publishing house Voice of India, which has published works by Harsh Narain, A. K. Chatterjee, K.S.
+In 1982, Swarup founded the publishing house Voice of India, which has published works by Harsh Narain, A. K. Chatterjee, K.S.
 Lal, Koenraad Elst, Rajendra Singh, Sant R.S.
 Nirala and Shrikant Talageri, among others.